DeflatedPickle/pkinter/README.md

 ---

-### CollapsiblePane
+### pk.CollapsiblePane

 <a href="http://imgur.com/GK1erub"><img src="http://i.imgur.com/GK1erub.gif" title="CollapsiblePane" /></a>

-The collapsible pane frame can be used to clean up a GUI by hiding widgets inside of it.
+The pk.CollapsiblePane frame can be used to clean up a GUI by hiding widgets inside of it.

 ```python
 collapsiblePane = pk.CollapsiblePane(parent, expandedtext="Expanded <<", collapsedtext="Collapsed >>")